G-grbz/Jellyfin-GMMP-Music-player/README.md

 <details>
 <summary> 🚀 English Installation Guide </summary>

+ ### ⚠️ Important Notes

+Note: This player is fully integrated with Jellyfin Media Slider (JMS).
+If you are already using JMS, do not install this separately to avoid conflicts or duplicate functionality.

 ### For Windows

 Extract the downloaded archive to any folder and run the ``` install.bat ``` script as Administrator.